-BEST PRACTICE PRINCIPLES
+BEST PRACTICE PRINCIPLES (BPPS)

-Lazare Kaplan International Inc. is 100% Compliant with Best Practice Principles In the 2011 reporting period, LKI submitted BPP self-assessments on all of its global entities and facilities.
-SGS, the independent BPP verifier, monitored the assessments and conducted onsite verification visits at LKI's world headquarters in New York, at Lazare Kaplan Belgium, and at LK Botswana.
+Lazare Kaplan International Inc. is 100% Compliant with Best Practice Principles For the 2012-2013 reporting period, LKI has submitted or will submit BPP self-assessments on all of its global entities and facilities.
+SGS, the independent BPP verifier, monitored the assessments and conducted onsite verification visits at LKIqs world headquarters in New York, at Lazare Kaplan Belgium, and at LK Botswana.

-In its BPP Assurance Program Statement of Sightholder Best Practice Principles Compliance Status dated March 19, 2012, SGS, the independent verifier writes "(LKI) has been actively involved in the De Beers Best Practice Principles since the initial cycle.
-In the 2011 cycle, a sample from the Sightholder's submission of self-assessment workbooks was selected for a more in-depth review as well as 3 facilities being selected for a 3rd party audit.
+In its BPP Assurance Program Statement of Sightholder Best Practice Principles Compliance Status dated March 6, 2013, SGS, the independent verifier writes %LKI) has been actively involved in the De Beers Best Practice Principles since the initial cycle in 2005...In the 2012 cycle, a sample from the Sightholder's submission of self-assessment workbooks was selected for a more in-depth review as well as one facility being selected for a 3rd party audit.
 No material breaches or major infringements have been found to date and they are compliant with requirements of this programme, having taken prompt action to close out any issues found in our sample assessments."

-THE FULL LETTER FROM SGS, THE INDEPENDENT BPP VERIFIER, IS AAPPENDED TO THIS COP-Attachment 10
+THE FULL LETTER FROM SGS, THE INDEPENDENT BPP VERIFIER, IS AAPPENDED TO THIS COP - Attachment 10

-WDC INDUSTRY SYSTEM OF SELF REGULATION

-Lazare Kaplan is 100% Compliant with the Industry System of Self-Regulation
+WORLD DIAMOND COUNCIL (WDC) INDUSTRY SYSTEM OF SELF REGULATION Lazare Kaplan is 100% Compliant with the Industry System of Self-Regulation

 All relevant staff (those staff members who are involved in buying, selling or accounting for rough diamond transactions) are trained to ensure that no exports or imports of rough diamonds are made without an accompanying KP Certificate, and all imports of rough diamonds are reported to the KP authority in the exporting country and to the US Bureau of the Census within 15 days of receipt.
 All documents related to rough diamond imports and exports, including the original KP Certificate, are kept together on file for a period of five years as per KP protocols.
 The Company is audited on an annual basis by an independent third party for compliance with KP and WDC guidelines.
-Last year's audit revealed no abnormalities.
+Last years audit revealed no abnormalities.